Sagardeep77/Shatranj/README.md

     This command shows the file differences which are not yet staged.

-4.git reset
+4.  git reset

     Usage: git reset [file]

     This command unstages the file, but it preserves the file contents.

 5. git push